luopio/enocean/README.md

 ## Troubleshooting ##

 Users of the add-on board mounted directly on top of Raspberry Pi might need to disable default Raspbian functionality in GPIO14 and 15.
-This is a quick operation (described here)[http://www.raspberrypi-spy.co.uk/2013/12/free-your-raspberry-pi-serial-port/].
+This is a quick operation [described here](http://www.raspberrypi-spy.co.uk/2013/12/free-your-raspberry-pi-serial-port/).